codegold79/100DaysOfCode/log.md

 **Today's Progress** Wrote a couple more integration tests for openboard user and post services.
 While trying to add FndUser test, it seems there are some old dependencies that didn't have the fixes I had made.
 Strange.
 Will have to look into it another day.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 79: Tuesday, December 6, 2019

+**Today's Progress** Fixed the go.mod file to replace a path to an internal dependency.
+Fixed the find user queries until the new find user integration test worked.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls